gaspar-d/PythonExercices/README.md

 - [X] Can't have accounts without user
 - [X] Only one account per person_ID
 - [X] One user can have multiple accounts

+# Challenge 4: Refactor using OOP

+- [] transform logic into classes
+- [] use interfaces when possible
+- [] create tests ?!?!?! maybe it's a good one.